Dimdivanov/Rave-Realm/README.md

 -   **Stage Creation:** Stage organizers can create event, specifying stages, artists, and ticket details.
 -   **Pre-loaded Data:** The platform comes with pre-loaded data to ensure a smooth user experience from the start.

-## To Do

-The project is still in progress with the following tasks to be completed:

--   Add more views for sub-settings-menu
--   Add proper data handling and error report

 ## Technology Stack